babymilo/week-1/Lab/Lab1-1/Readme.md

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: check number in [0] of array and check number in [1] of array if number in [0] > [1] swap number in [0] and [1]

 2. What if two numbers equal, what will happen?

-Answer:
+Answer: no swap

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: 27

 4. Why we need flag variable ?

-Answer:
+Answer: beacause we need flag to check while loop

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer:faster beacause don't have while loop